Facts and Highlights

-- Radiologic Technology program is accredited by the American Registry of Radiologic Technologists and the Ohio Department of Health, Bureau of Radiation Protection, Radiologic Technology Section; Respiratory Care program is accredited by the Commission on Accreditation of Applied Health Education Programs (CAAHEP); Health Information Technology program is accredited by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM); the Nursing program is accredited by The Ohio board of Nursing and the National league for Nursing Accrediting Commission.
+- Radiologic Technology program is accredited by the American Registry of Radiologic Technologists and the Ohio Department of Health, Bureau of Radiation Protection, Radiologic Technology Section; Respiratory Care program is accredited by the Commission on Accreditation for Respiratory Care (CoARC); Health Information Technology program is accredited by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM); the Nursing program is accredited by The Ohio board of Nursing and the National league for Nursing Accrediting Commission.

 - BGSU Firelands credits are BGSU credits.
-Bowling Green State University’s accreditation by the North Central Association ensures that credits earned at Firelands are transferable to most other colleges and universities.
+Bowling Green State University’s accreditation by the North Central Association of Colleges and Schools ensures that credits earned at Firelands are transferable to most other colleges and universities.

 - BGSU Firelands operates on a semester system with terms beginning in August and January, and summer sessions beginning at various times throughout the summer.

-- Ninety-six percent of full-time faculty have at least a master’s degree, and many of them possess the highest degree in their field of expertise.
-Many faculty members have extensive job-related experience or have gained regional or national reputations in their area of study.
+- Most faculty members have extensive job-related experience or have gained regional or national reputations in their area of study.

-- Majority from Erie, Huron and Ottawa counties
+- Majority from Erie, Huron Lorain, Ottawa and Sandusky counties

 - Distance education technology enhances educational opportunities by providing access to coursework for placebound and timebound students.

 - Kiosks and public-access computers located in all campus buildings provide easy Internet access.
 In addition, there are several on-campus computer labs with a variety of computers and software programs.

 - All labs have a fully integrated high-speed data network.